Finance

 3. Ignoring Airdrops, Staking Rewards, and Yield Farming

 It’s easy to remember to report profits from selling Bitcoin, but what about the crypto you didn’t buy?
-Airdrops, staking rewards, and DeFi earnings are all taxable—even if they just appeared in your wallet.
-The CRA considers these as income, meaning they’re taxed at your full marginal rate.
+Airdrops, staking rewards, and DeFi earnings are all taxable—even if they just appear in your wallet.
+The CRA considers these incomes, meaning they’re taxed at your full marginal rate.
 Forgetting to report them could mean penalties down the line.

 4. Failing to Track Transactions Properly